awslabs/LISA/lib/docs/admin/getting-started.md

 3. Familiarity with AWS Cloud Development Kit (CDK) and infrastructure-as-code principles
 4. Python 3.9 or later
 5. Node.js 14 or later
-6. Docker installed and running
+6. Docker/Finch installed and running
 7. Sufficient disk space for model downloads and conversions

 If you're new to CDK, review the [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) and consult with your AWS support team.